menna-gouda/Forward-Finite-Difference-Simulation-of-Keller-Segel-diffusion-model/README.md

 4. Analysis of the effect of hydrogen peroxide preconditioning on stem cell behavior

 # Results
 The project includes a Mathematica notebook containing the simulation code and visualization of results.
-Detailed analysis and interpretation of the simulation outcomes, along with insights gained from the study, are provided.
+Detailed analysis and interpretation of the simulation outcomes are provided.